-What is the Agile SDLC?
+What is Agile SDLC?

-Agile SDLC methodology focuses on collaborative decision making and development over multiple short cycles or sprints, rather than a top-down process with a single series of stages.
+The Agile SDLC development method focuses on collaborative decision-making, customer satisfaction, and development over multiple short cycles or sprints, rather than a top-down process with a single series of stages.
 Your teams work in multiple cycles, which typically last between two and four weeks.

 To see the difference between a traditional Waterfall SDLC and Agile, you first need to understand both models.